-One of the most frequently installed sizes is a 12,000 BTU mini-split.
-This will heat and cool approximately 450–550 square feet, or roughly the size of a studio apartment.
+One of the most often used sizes is a 12,000 BTU mini-split.
+This will heat and cool about 450–550 square feet, or around the size of a studio apartment.

-- Installing a concrete pad for the outdoor condenser, $75–$300.
+Installing a concrete area for the outdoor condenser, $75–$300.

-- Installing a dedicated electrical circuit, $250.
+Installing a dedicated electrical circuit, $250.

 Upgrading the electrical panel, $1,200.
-This may be necessary if you have an older house.
+This could be required if you have an older house.

 Are Mini-Splits Worth the Cost?

-- Areas you don’t visit very regularly.
+Spaces you don’t visit very regularly.

-- Areas with hot and cold spots.
+Locations with hot and cold spots.

-- Pricey electric heat from baseboards, wall heaters or radiators.
+Costly electric heat from baseboards, wall heaters or radiators.

-- Older houses that don’t have ductwork as a result of radiator or baseboard heat.
+Older houses that don’t have ductwork due to radiator or baseboard heat.

-In comparison to more common electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
-You’ll also get precise control over temps from room to room, due to zoned mini-split technology.
+In comparison to regular electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
+You’ll also get exact control over temperatures from room to room, as a result of zoned mini-split technology.

-Our Pros Can Take Care of All Your Mini-Split Installation Needs
+Our Professionals Can Handle All Your Mini-Split Installation Needs